LeoDeJaneiro/Flights-API/README.md

 # Flights API

-This RESTful API responses within less than 1 sec with a list of unique flights which have been fetched from two endpoints.
+This RESTful API responds within less than 1 sec with a list of unique flights which have been fetched from two endpoints.
 The custom header _X-flight_sources_ adds metadata on which sources have responded.

 **`GET /flights`**